tinkoff-mobile-tech/decoro/README.md

 # Installation

-Add to build.gradle of your app module:
+Add to the `build.gradle` of your app module:
 ```Groovy
 dependencies {
     compile "ru.tinkoff.decoro:decoro:1.1.0"